 She rolled her eyes and closed the laptop, passing it back to Bella.
 "I'll be back soon.
 Keep thinking about ideas for your room."

-Bella nodded and watched her follow Jasper out the front door, both of them moving along the narrow joists that Emmett and Rosalie had exposed when they'd ripped up the floor.
+Bella watched her follow Jasper out the front door, both of them moving along the narrow joists that Emmett and Rosalie had exposed when they'd ripped up the floor.

 Carlisle descended the stairs behind Jasper and took Alice's place beside Bella.
 He reached out a hand, perhaps to touch her hair or squeeze her shoulder, but then thought better of it.
 He curled his fingers into a fist and dropped it into his lap.
 For a moment he didn't say anything, and Bella cast a furtive look at him as she hugged Alice's laptop to her chest.

 "There's some tension between you and Jasper," he finally began.